Programming-The-Next-Step/Jordan_CoronaHelpBot/README.md

 **My Project**

-First, I will implement some welcome string that introduces Jordan.
-In this first opening conversation, there will be some if-else-statements.
 My goal for this project is to make a chatbot that can give people comfort in times of corona.
 What I am cutting, if I am short on time is to not implement all modules (conversation types) that I am planning now.
 But, what I will do, when I have extra time, is to add more modules and things to discuss, and just make Jordan a bit more advanced.

+Implementation Steps
+1. Create a flow chart of Jordan's output.
+Actually I did this already, and you can see it above.
+2. Create a function that decodes a sentence grammatically such that it will use an appropriate response.
+For this step, there might be several smaller functions to be created, for instance, one that converts the grammar aspects like changing from first-person to second-person perspective.
+3. Create an answers library that includes keywords Jordan is supposed to react to.
+For example, when someone writes 'I need chocolate', 'need', would be such a keyword that Jordan can respond to with 'Why do you think you need chocolate?'?
+4. Create a function that initiates an introduction conversation.
+This introduction conversation is going to consist of a series of questions that come from a library in which introduction sentences are stored, such as "What is your name?" or "How are you today?"
+5. Create a function, in which the participant can pick a topic to talk about.
+6. Create an open-question library within the example topic classes.
+There will be one for cursing with Jordan, one for small talk with Jordan, etc.
+7. Create a function that ends the conversation that activates once a button is pressed: Quit conversation.
+Then Jordan asks if you would want to end the conversation or if you want to just change the topic.
+3. Create a command interface that can be accessed over the browser.
+I do not know how that works yet, but I guess I will find out.
+I hope that in the end, there will be a link, on which will lead you to a window in your browser that looks like a chatroom.
+Maybe a bit more beautiful.
+Maybe there can be an image of two really comfortable sofas facing each other, while the sun is shining through the window.
+Warm colors would be nice to make the participant feel more comfortable.

 **My Code**

 As language, I will use python.
-For packages, I am not so sure which ones I will use yet.
-There are some chatbot packages, but I feel like this defeats the purpose of this exercise.
-I will probably make one function per conversation type.
-For instance, one for the introduction of Jordan and you.
-One for the cursing with Jordan, etc. I will also make a function using pygame to develop a browser environment for her.
+For packages, I am going to use pydot to create a flowchart of the Jordan output.
+I will try to code the chatbot functions myself, which is why I will not use any chatbot-related packages.
+However, I might use psychopy and the string package.
+I will probably even use more packages than that, which I do not even know about yet!

+eliza.py --> this is a code package on github that I will use as reference.